imjoy-team/ImJoy/docs/i2k_tutorial.md

 </script>
 ```

-In the above code editor, you can click **Export** and it will download as an ImJoy plugin file (with extension `*.imjoy.html`).
+To obtain the plugin file from the code above, click on `Edi` and then press the `Export` button.
+This code will then download as an ImJoy plugin file (with the extension `*.imjoy.html`).
 This plugin file can be used in the standalone ImJoy app: 1) go to https://imjoy.io/#/app 2) drag and drop the downloaded file into the browser.

 ### Deploy and share your plugin

-If you want to share your plugin with others, you can either send the plugin file directly, or upload your plugins to Github/Gist.
+If you want to share your plugin with others, you can either send directly the plugin file, or upload your plugins to Github/Gist.
 The later is recommended if you want to publish your plugins and share with the rest of the world.

 You can [fork the imjoy-starter repo](https://github.com/imjoy-team/imjoy-starter/fork) (or create an empty one if you prefer) on Github.

-?> The imjoy-starter repo contains a [docs folder](https://github.com/imjoy-team/imjoy-starter/tree/master/docs) which you can take notes and it will rendered as an interactive web site like this: https://imjoy-team.github.io/imjoy-starter/.
+?> The imjoy-starter repo contains a [docs folder](https://github.com/imjoy-team/imjoy-starter/tree/master/docs) which you can take notes in markdown and it will rendered as an interactive web site like this: https://imjoy-team.github.io/imjoy-starter/.
+For more information see [**here**](https://docsify.js.org/#/).
 You can add your plugin code with some special markup in the markdown, you can then see the **Run** and **Edit** button.

 Now you can name your plugin as, for example, `PokemonChooser.imjoy.html` and upload it to the `plugins` folder of your forked repo by using git commands or upload directly to the repo.
 You can organize upload the plugin file in any kind of folder organization.